JetBrains/intellij-sdk-docs/basics/architectural_overview/modifying_psi.md

 title: Modifying the PSI
 ---

-The PSI is a read-write interface for working with the source code.
+The PSI is a read-write representation of the source code as a tree of elements corresponding to the structure of a source file.
 You can modify the PSI by *adding*, *replacing*, and *deleting* PSI elements.

 To perform these operations, you use methods such as `PsiElement.add()`, `PsiElement.delete()`, and `PsiElement.replace()`, as well as other methods defined in the `PsiElement` interface that let you process multiple elements in a single